missionpinball/mpf-docs/game_logic/modes/index.rst

 .. code-block:: mpf-config

    ##! mode: my_mode
-   scoring:
+   variable_player:
         right_ramp_hit:
             score: 50000

 In that case the *right_ramp_hit* shot event will only award the points when that multiball mode is running.
-When it stops, that scoring configuration is removed.
+When it stops, that variable_player/scoring configuration is removed.
 (You can also configure certain events to be "blocked" from propagating down to lower-priority modes.
 More on that in a bit.)

 Machine-wide versus mode-specific folders and configurations
 ------------------------------------------------------------